rlane/Oort-legacy/README.md

 likely be changed so that each team has a single AI (which can behave differently depending on the ship).

+### Victory condition

+The team with the last ship alive (not counting missiles) is the winner.

 ### AI

 Every ship in the game is controlled by a Lua program that calls functions